André Coindre: Legacy

 The Brothers of the Sacred Heart named a boarding school Coindre Hall in honor of the order's founder.
 The school operated in Huntington, New York, from 1939 to 1971.
 They also operate Brother Martin High School in New Orleans.
 Founded in 1854, Saint Stanislaus is a Catholic, all-boys boarding and day school serving young men in grades 7 through 12.

+In 1894, the Brothers of the Sacred Heart founded St. Vincent’s Academy in Baton Rouge, Louisiana.
+The school changed its name to Catholic High School in 1928.
+Catholic High School has been awarded the National Blue Ribbon of Excellence six times, the most of any school in the nation, and is considered an elite, college preparatory institution.

 In 1955, the Brothers of the Sacred Heart took over the running of St Columba’s College in St Albans in England.